balderdashy/htassets/README.md

 Installation
 ----------------

-Put .htaccess and .htassets in your web root.
+Put .htaccess and .htassets in your web root, or the root of one of your virtualhosts.

-You can put AdaptiveAutoIndex in a subdirectory, but know that jQuery Mobile will get confused if you traverse up the tree and then go back down into the root directory.